 “Google has worked out that fast sites keep people engaged longer and that people bounce off slow sites, they get bored and click away or go and do something else.
 Google wants to keep people engaged online.
 They have focussed on writing fast, optimised code.”

-Moreover, the increasing number of mobile users accessing your website should indicate to you the ever increasing importance of page speed.
-Today’s mobile e-commerce users expect a fast-loading, error-free experience when visiting your site and studies have shown that up to 75 percent of users surveyed say that they regularly revisit websites that perform well on mobile devices (1).
+Moreover, the increasing number of mobile users accessing your website should indicate to you the ever-increasing importance of page speed.
+Today’s mobile eCommerce users expect a fast-loading, error-free experience when visiting your site and studies have shown that up to 75% of users surveyed say that they regularly revisit websites that perform well on mobile devices (1).

 Considerations for speeding up your website:

 - What kind of hosting service are you using to serve up your website pages?
-Due to the proliferation of start-ups and personal websites there are an unlimited number of hosting companies offering cheap solutions, often on over-loaded shared platforms.
+Due to the proliferation of start-ups and personal websites, there is an unlimited number of hosting companies offering cheap solutions, often on over-loaded shared platforms.
 Quality is often an afterthought in the push to reduce hosting costs and a side-effect can often be slow loading web pages.